bendaydots/aipatch/README.md

 `aipatch` is a CLI tool designed to streamline the "Context Gathering -> LLM Prompting -> Code Application" loop.
 It formats codebases for LLMs and applies the structured responses back to your files.

+## Why aipatch?
+Most AI coding tools (Cursor, aider, Gemini CLI, Copilot Edits) automate patching,
+but they give you **very little control** over what context is actually sent to the LLM.
+If the context is missing → the LLM makes wrong assumptions.
+If the context is bloated → the LLM breaks the SEARCH/REPLACE formatting.

+**aipatch solves this by letting you manually control the exact context**
+while still automating 90% of the workflow.

+Key reasons to use it:

+- You decide exactly which files enter the LLM prompt.
+- You can combine multiple repositories, languages, and commits into a single mega-prompt.
+- You can edit backend + frontend + docs + mobile in one LLM pass.
+- You avoid the endless “fix your patch” loop common in automated tools.

+## Features at a glance
+- **Multi-project prompting** using project IDs (`backend`, `web`, `docs`, `android`)
+- Build **mega-prompts up to 1M tokens** (Google AI Studio / Gemini)
+- Full-stack feature development: backend + frontend + docs + mobile in one pass
+- Cross-language editing (Go → Kotlin, Python → TS, etc.)
+- Commit-to-commit debugging via LLM context
+- Deterministic SEARCH/REPLACE patching with diagnostics
+- Editor-independent workflow (pure CLI)
+- Works with any LLM (ChatGPT, Claude, Gemini, local models)

 ## Installation

 ```bash